-If you enjoyed these pumpkin cookies, then try these pumpkin bars.
+If you enjoyed these pumpkin cookies, then try this simple recipe for these pumpkin bars.
 They’re super yummy and will disappear quickly.

 I love the flavor of pumpkin so much that I like to spread this pumpkin butter on my toast in the morning.
 It’s also delicious on biscuits and dinner rolls.

 Another tasty morning treat is one of these pumpkin muffins.
-You can make a batch, freeze them, and heat them in the toaster when you’re in a hurry.
+If pumpkin is one of your favorite fall flavors, you can make a batch, freeze them, and heat them in the toaster when you’re in a hurry.

 My husband and I enjoy frozen drinks, so I came up with this delicious pumpkin pie smoothie.
 This fall flavor is so delicious you’ll want to make them every single day.

 If you like an old fashioned pumpkin pie to celebrate the season, try this yummy pumpkin pie.
 My friend Julie from Back to My Southern Roots makes some of the best food!